zhling2020/RIS-GAN/README.md

-# GIS-GAN
+# RIS-GAN
 This repository contains TensorFlow code for the paper titled "RIS-GAN: Explore Residual and Illumination with Generative Adversarial Networks for Shadow Removal" [pdf](https://arxiv.org/abs/1911.09178).

 ## Notes:
 1. The GAN component is dervied from paper "Single Image Haze Removal using a Generative Adversarial Network".
-2. This GIS-GAN can be used for any application, and is not limited to Shadow removal.
+2. This RIS-GAN can be used for any application, and is not limited to Shadow removal.

 ## Requirements:
 - TensorFlow (version 1.4+)